permutationlock/avengl_triangle/README.md

 ## Dependencies

-There are no library or header build dependencies apart from a C compiler that supports the C99 or C11 for a hosted (not freestanding) POSIX or Windows target.
+There are no library or header build dependencies apart from a C compiler that supports the C99 or C11 and a hosted POSIX or Windows target.

-Generally dynamic linking/loading must be supported since GLFW will dynamically load the OS shared objects for OpenGL graphics and window managment.
-E.g. a static [musl][2] toolchain won't work (but dynamically linked musl libc works fine).
+In most cases dynamic linking/loading must be supported.
+The locally built and linked GLFW library will dynamically load the system shared objects for OpenGL graphics and window managment.
+Thus, e.g. a static linking only [musl][2] toolchain like `zig cc` with `-target x86_64-linux-musl` won't work.

-If you are targeting a special system with static libraries available for window management and OpenGL, e.g. the emulated POSIX environment of [Emscripten][3], options are avaliable to omit building and linking a local GLFW and to link any desired system libraries.
+If you are targeting a special system that does have static libraries for window management and OpenGL, e.g. the emulated POSIX environment of [Emscripten][3], options are avaliable to omit locally building and linking GLFW and to link any desired system libraries.

 ## Building